|Academic Year of Entry||2023/24|

 |Tuition Fee||Click here for more information|

 This major is designed for applicants wishing to pursue a career in social work, a helping profession that promotes human and community well-being, underpinned by a commitment to uphold human dignity, social justice and social changes.
 The programme produces social work practitioners who are competent, reflective, and ethical in professional practice.

 To be considered for admission, you must satisfy the General Entrance Requirements.

 An admission interview is required for applicants to the Social Work major.
 Interview priority will be given to applicants who have exhibited promising performance in public examinations and/or extra-curricular activities.
-A reference from your school principal supporting your academic and non-academic performance and providing evidence of your personal qualities, community participation and sustained involvement in extra-curricular and co-curricular activities are desirable to support your application.
+Strong evidence of your personal qualities, community participation and sustained involvement in extra-curricular and co-curricular activities are desirable to support your application.

 During their first year, students will study a broad range of Gateway Education (GE), College core and Departmental requirement courses.